Prague, «the city with one hundred steeples»

 As you enter Nové Město district, you will be amazed by the radical change according to architecture.
 There, winding alleys are replaced by straight wide avenues punctuated with areas, particularly the beautiful Venceslas Square, which stretches out over 750 meters, where sumptuous colored buildings are dotted all along (photo).
 Styles are much diversified: modern style mixes with Baroque, Art Deco and Secession.
 The Art Nouveau decoration of the Central Station’s hall and dome is worth seeing on its own.
 You will be both stunned and amused by the curves of the Dancing House, modern tower made of glass and metal filled with originality, built by two architects: a Czech and an American.
 Business district at day, Nové Město is also much lively at night: bars, lounges, night clubs and cabarets are numerous there.

 Not many people go to Vyšehrad district.
-Yet, it’s filled with history.
+Yet, it is filled with history.
 Perched on a hill, its Vyšehrad Castle is even older than the one in Hradčany district.
 Its gates and its ramparts are worth visiting on their own.
-Do not forget to linger on the Saint-Martin Rotunda, the Saint-Peter and Paul Church and on the National Pantheon.
+Do not forget to linger on the Saint-Martin Rotunda, the Saint-Peter-and-Paul Church and on the National Pantheon.

 - Venceslas Square